joby-lol/php-bracketeer/README.md

 ## Bracketeer tags

 Bracketeer tags are also available, and can be easily added to the parser to cover your individual use cases.
-Their syntax is similar to wiki-style links, but they are wrapped in curly braces and have a mandatory first value to indicate their tag name.
-For example, the built-in "link" Bracketeer tag might look something like `{{link|link_slug|Alternative display text}}`.
+Their syntax is similar to wiki-style links, but they have a string between the first two brackets to indicate their tag name.
+For example, the built-in "link" Bracketeer tag might look something like `[link[url_goes_here|Link display text]]`.
 There is also a built-in block-level "embed" bracketeer tag that can be easily plugged into your own embeddable content locating system.

-There are also built-in block-level Bracketeer tags planned for embedding media from various online sources, such as YouTube and Vimeo.
+There are also built-in block-level Bracketeer embed handlers planned for embedding media from various online sources, such as YouTube and Vimeo.

 ## Advanced Markdown